8bitprodigy/Styx3D/README.md

 - [ ] Maybe add scripting support (Lua or Umka)

+## Contributing:

+If you'd like to contribute, take note that this code is to be released under the 0BSD license, which is public domain-equivalent.
+This is not much different from most permissive licenses like MIT or 2-clause BSD, but it does not require attribution or the inclusion of the license in any derivative work, so keep that in mind if you wish to contribute.

+Contributions should follow the [Suckless coding style](https://suckless.org/coding_style/).

+- Currently, there is no consistent style in this code, so contributions of just styling the code would be very welcome.

 ## License

 Genesis3D was originally distributed under the Genesis3D public license, however, according to the [Genesis3D website](https://www.genesis3d.com/), the terms of this license have been waived: